Seek Returns logo

 This chart compares the performance of AMZN and MSFT by tracking the growth of an initial $10,000 investment in each.
 Use the tabs to select the desired time period.
 Data is adjusted for dividends and splits.

-AMZN vs. MSFT: Growth of a $10,000 investment over the past one year.
+AMZN vs. MSFT: Growth of a $10,000 investment over the past five years.

 Historical Performance at a Glance